 Fort Collins and the CSU campus are both pedestrian-friendly areas that are safe and beautiful to walk through.
-From separated trails, to dismount zones, to well-maintained sidewalks and walking paths, there are so many details that make walking to class, to work, or to an event enjoyable.
-Walking gets you some additional exercise, contributes to reducing greenhouse gas emissions, and gives you the opportunity to really take in the beautiful scenery of northern Colorado, step by step.
+From separated trails to bike/scooter dismount zones to well-maintained sidewalks and walking paths, there are so many details that make walking to class, to work, or to an event enjoyable.
+Walking gets you some additional exercise, contributes to reducing greenhouse gas emissions, and gives you the opportunity to really take in the beautiful scenery of northern Colorado step by step.

 #3.
 Biking and boarding

 If Fort Collins is known for anything, it’s biking.
-One of only five Platinum Bicycle Friendly Universities in the country, Colorado State offers over 17,000 bike parking spaces on campus along with covered bike storage, on-campus repair and maintenance resources at the Spoke, free educational opportunities, and of course numerous bike lanes and separated trails to explore Fort Collins on.
+As one of only five Platinum Bicycle Friendly Universities in the country, Colorado State offers more than 17,000 bike-parking spaces on campus, along with covered bike storage, on-campus repair at the Spoke, free educational opportunities, and, of course, numerous bike lanes/trails to explore Fort Collins from.
 Biking is an excellent way to simplify your commute to class or work, cut back on your carbon footprint, and save a few bucks along the way.

 #4.
 Rentable e-scooters and e-bikes

 Spin e-bikes and e-scooters offer a flexible, affordable way to get to class in a speedy fashion or just to explore Fort Collins with your friends or family.
-These rentable bikes and scooters are located across campus and Fort Collins and are accessible through the Spin app on your Apple or Android device.
+These rentable bikes and scooters are located throughout campus and Fort Collins, and are accessible through the Spin app on your Apple or Android device.

 #5.
 Buses and shuttles

-Several bus and shuttle systems service the campus and local and regional areas.
-They are a great solution for covering longer distances, staying out of the weather, or just having another alternative and accessible way of getting around.
+Several bus and shuttle systems service the CSU campus, along with local and regional areas.
+They are a great solution for covering longer distances, staying out of the weather, or just having another alternative, accessible way of getting around.
 For on-campus service, check out Around the Horn.
 When you need to get around the Fort Collins area, Transfort and MAX will get you there.
-If you’re a commuter student, need to get to the airport or just want to explore more of northern Colorado, you’ll find lots of route options on Flex, the Poudre Express, Bustang, and Groome.
-As an added bonus, CSU students ride for free on Transfort, MAX, Flex and the Pourdre Express when they use their RamCard.
+If you’re a commuter student, need to get to the airport, or just want to explore more of northern Colorado, you’ll find lots of route options on Flex, the Poudre Express, Bustang, and Groome.
+As an added bonus, CSU students ride for free on Transfort, MAX, Flex, and the Poudre Express when they use their RamCard.

 #6.
 Inclusive and accessible transportation